ksstormnet/cme-cpt-and-taxonomy/docs/development/GIT_WORKFLOW.md

 # Git Workflow Procedures

-This document outlines the standard procedures for working with Git in this project, replacing the various shell scripts and text files previously used.
+This document outlines the standard procedures for working with Git in the CME Personas plugin project.

 ## Regular Commit Process